 9.5 Home Team’s Responsibility Re: Game Sheets:

 .1 The white (original) copy of the game sheet shall be forwarded by the home team's association to the ALLIANCE Office by the following Monday.
 MINOR HOCKEY ASSOCIATIONS THAT FAIL TO FORWARD GAME SHEETS PROMPTLY SHALL BE SUBJECT TO DISCIPLINARY ACTION.

 .2 Game results shall be forwarded electronically to the ALLIANCE designate as soon as possible after the conclusion of each game.

 9.6 Reporting of Game Results:

-.1 It is the responsibility of the Home Team Ice Scheduler (or assigned Association Representative) to input the Regular and Post season game scores on the OneDB/Pointstreak system within twenty-four (24) hours of the game being played.
+.1 It is the responsibility of the Home Team Ice Scheduler (or assigned Association Representative) to input the Regular and Post-Season game scores on The 1DB/GameSheet Inc. system within twenty-four (24) hours of the game being played.

 .2 Failure to do so may result in a fine being levied against the offending Association at the discretion of the Structure Committee.
 Problems with the submission of scores should be indicated to the Staff Resource to follow up on immediately.